 6. CONCENTRATION OF CREDIT RISK

 Credit is extended to customers based on an evaluation of the customer's financial condition, and collateral is not required.
-During the three months ended December 30, 2016 and January 1, 2016, one customer, Toshiba Medical Systems, accounted for a significant portion of sales for the periods presented, which are as follows:
+During the periods presented, one customer accounted for a significant portion of revenues, which are as follows: